macmpi/x11-calc/README.md

 For  models with a 'sliding' On/Off switch clicking on the switch will turn the simulator on or off, but if when switching off you hold down the switch down for two seconds the program will exit.

+#### Window Size

+The size of the simulator window can be adjusted from the command line with the `--zoom ZOOM` option, where the value for ZOOM can be in the range zero to four (0-4).

 #### Debugging